 As most folks know, barn design should always incorporate fit and function as well as aesthetic appeal.
-But a factor that is often overlooked is that of how details of design can be mapped out to make life easier on both horse and human as they age up.
+But a factor that is often overlooked is that of how details of design can be mapped out to make life easier on both aging horse and human.

 The passion for horses often lasts a lifetime, both yours and that of your equine partner.
 Old age creeps up on all of us – well at least those of us lucky enough.
 It certainly beats the alternative.